parloma/parloma.github.io/_posts/2018-03-03-parloma-robotic-hand-builds-and-upgrades.markdown

 At this point we've just stared to introduce some improvements.
 Like the main drive motors that has been upgraded to a more fresh and a bit oversized digital, metal geared, 12Kg/cm torque standard servo option.

-Servos power supply contitioning circuit has been inprooved as well, leveraging few miniaturized DC-DC PCB power converters, one for each couple of motors, integrated within the forearm and connectd in parallel to the main 12V power source of the robot.
+Servos power supply contitioning circuit has been inprooved as well, leveraging few miniaturized DC-DC step-down [power converters](https://www.amazon.com/eBoot-MP1584EN-Converter-Adjustable-Module/dp/B01MQGMOKI/ref=sr_1_7?ie=UTF8&qid=1520169701&sr=8-7&keywords=Buck+Converter+DC+DC+Step+Down), one for each couple of motors, integrated within the forearm and connectd in parallel to the robot's 12V main power source.